-Author: Jenny Chung, Final Year Medical Student, University of Auckland, New Zealand; Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, December 2015.
+Author: Jenny Chung, Final Year Medical Student, University of Auckland, New Zealand; DermNet NZ Editor in Chief: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, December 2015.

 Heliotherapy is the use of natural sunlight for the treatment of certain skin conditions.
 It is a form of phototherapy.
 It is also called climate therapy.